zYxDevs/MultiFunctionBot/README.md

     /stats: Alias command for serverstats.<br>
     /users - Get details about the Bot Users <br>
     /inspect - Inspect the message and give reply in json format <br>
-    /reload_browser - Reload the Browser to refresh the OpenAI`s Website <br>
     </li>
 <br>
     <li>